Skip to main content

 When to Use CASE Instead of IF

-• You want better readability than multiple IF...ELSIF blocks
+• You want cleaner logic than stacked IF...ELSIF

 Notes